Verb definition and examples:

 Examples of verbs to describe the state of being:

-- He feels (Feeling bored is the state of being .)
+- He feels (Feeling bored is the state of being bored.)

 - She prefers milk.
 (The state of being is preferring milk.)